miragejs/miragejs/README.md

 You can use Pretender's API and structure your routes and data however you please, but the goal of this project is to converge on a single organizational strategy.

-To play along, create the file `app/pretender/data/index.js` and create your data in files under this new `/data` folder.
-Export all your data from `/data/index.js`, like this:
+To play along, create data files under `/app/pretender/data`, like this:

 ```js
 // app/pretender/data/contacts.js